ViktorMathe/roxys-cakes/README.md

       ![Image about the W3C Validator](./media/readme/images/html_validator.png)

 * ### _CSS Validator:_
-    * I got back the following message: Sorry!
-We found the following errors (17) URI : https://cdn.jsdelivr.net/npm/bootstrap@5.2.2/dist/css/bootstrap.min.css from the Jigsaw Validator which is bootstrap fault.
-My own CSS has no Error!
+    * I copied my CSS file in the Jigsaw validator hence when I check the website the Bootstrap's own CSS gave errors.
+My own CSS has no errors!
       ![Image about the Jigsaw validator](./media/readme/images/css_validator.png)

 * ### _FLAKE8 Validator:_